Poisson ensembles of loops of one-dimensional diffusions: Abstract

 \section{Abstract}

-We study the analogue of Poisson ensembles of Markov loops ("loop soups") in the setting of one-dimensional diffusions.
-We give a detailed description of the corresponding intensity measure.
-The properties of this measure on loops lead us to an extension of Vervaat's bridge-to-excursion transformation that relates the bridges conditioned by their minimum and the excursions of all the diffusion we consider and not just the Brownian motion.
-Further we describe the Poisson point process of loops, their occupation fields and explain how to sample these Poisson ensembles of loops using two-dimensional Markov processes.
-Finally we introduce a couple of interwoven determinantal point processes on the line which is a dual through Wilson's algorithm of Poisson ensembles of loops and study the properties of these determinantal point processes.
+There is a natural measure on loops (time-parametrized trajectories that in the end return to the origin), which one can associate to a wide class of Markov processes.
+The Poisson ensembles of Markov loops are Poisson point processes with intensity proportional to these measures.
+In wide generality, these Poisson ensembles of Markov loops are related, at intensity parameter $1/2$, to the Gaussian free field, and at intensity parameter 1, to the loops done by a Markovian sample path.
+Here, we study the specific case when the Markov process is a one-dimensional diffusion.
+We give a detailed description of the corresponding measure on loops.
+Further, we describe the Poisson point processes of loops, their occupation fields, and explain how to sample these Poisson ensembles of loops out of diffusion sample path perturbed at their successive minima.
+Finally, we introduce a couple of interwoven determinantal point processes on the line, which is a dual through Wilson's algorithm of Poisson ensembles of loops, and study the properties of these determinantal point processes.